MACKENNADRIES/youra_backend/README.md

 ### Basic Permissions:
 - Restrict RAK edits to the owner.
 - Public/private visibility options for RAKs.
+- Owner cannot claim their own RAK
+- Only owner can delete pledge
+- Owner and Claimant can update the status - or should this be an event listener?

+### Resolution Centre:
+- Uswers can report RAK's that were claimed and then unfulfilled
+- Users can report inappropriate Raks/comments
+- Users can block other users
+- Users can report other users
 ### RAK Status Transitions:
 - Proper flow of statuses from open to claimed, then to completed.

+### Actions on Posts:
+- All users are able to comment on RAK Posts.
+- All users are able to like posts.

+### Post Anonymity:
+- Users can post RAKs anonymously.

 ---